rayjon/nomo50/README.md

 - **1943**

   O.W.
 Wilson publishes “Police Administration” which put forth professionalism as an answer to a growing awareness of police corruption.
 Wilson's texts argue for greater centralization of authority and militarist discipline.

+- **1956**

+The Fedaral Beaurou of Investigation (FBI) establisthes the Counter Intellegince Program (COINTELPRO) which would set a new precedent for domestic espionage, psychogical warfare, milltary operations, and assianations to combat and subvert progressive organizations such as Community Party USA, the Blank Panther Party, the American Indian Movement, and the Young Lordes along with notable civil rights learders such as Erica Huggins, Assata Shakur, Malcolm X, Fred Hampton, and Mumia Abu Jamal.

 - **1964**